mariaarenas/pensionbee/README.md

 - Added instructions folder to test the ability to add new folders without breaking the functionality of the program.
 - Testing of different user cases.
 - Added styling (check http://localhost:3000/instructions to see more proper results)
+- To execute the program in codesandbox use this link https://codesandbox.io/s/github/mariaarenas/pensionbee

 ## Code Review